-Spotify has demonstrated the value it puts on client experience via their social media activity and Twitter support handle: @SpotifyCares.
+Spotify has demonstrated the value it puts on client experience via its social media activity and Twitter support handle: @SpotifyCares.
 After an outage of the platform in 2016, the company responded to customers' concerns, with timely communication and engagement until the issue was fixed.
-One twitter user affected by the outage received a personalised playlist from the support team in response once the platform was back up and running.
+One Twitter user affected by the outage received a personalised playlist from the support team in response once the platform was back up and running.

-In the final quarter of 2019, Spotify grew their premium subscription base by 10%, attracting 11 million new users over the relevant period.1 The company are also currently ranked as the second most recognisable and relatable brand in the US according to the Prophet Brand Relevance Index.2
+In the final quarter of 2019, Spotify grew its premium subscription base by 10%, attracting 11 million new users over the relevant period.1 The company are also currently ranked as the second most recognisable and relatable brand in the US according to the Prophet Brand Relevance Index.2

 Amazon teams are often described as running like small companies, with faster decision making and more ownership placed on team members.
-Amazon is the company behind the infamous organisational mantra known as the two pizza rule: if a team can’t be fed on two large pizzas, it’s too big.
+Amazon is the company behind the infamous organisational mantra known as the two-pizza rule: if a team can’t be fed on two large pizzas, it’s too big.

 It's incredible to think that, before companies like Just Eat and Deliveroo, there was nothing linking hundreds of thousands of takeaways around the world.
-Just Eat has had a remarkable scaling mission over the last few years, going from £96.8M revenue in 2013 to £779.5M in 2018 (a 43% YOY); turning over their largest profit in 2018 of just over £100M.
+Just Eat has had a remarkable scaling mission over the last few years, going from £96.8M in revenue in 2013 to £779.5M in 2018 (a 43% YOY); turning over their largest profit in 2018 of just over £100M.

 The growth is impressive and has been helped along through acquisitions of Australian Menulog in 2015, British Hungryhouse in 2016 and Canadian online firm, Skip The Dishes.
 The £9bn combined value merger with Takeaway.com will make Just Eat the biggest food delivery company in the world.

 Even five years ago, the onboarding process for restaurants was quick and easy, as was the process for setting up a customer account and ordering food.
-Restaurateurs would apply to Just Eat, receive their printer to plug into their computers, design their online food offering and that was pretty much it.
-A clear, rigid pricing structure for commission was implemented and the rest is history.
+Restaurateurs would apply to Just Eat, receive their printer to plug into their computers, and design their online food offering and that was pretty much it.
+A clear, rigid pricing structure for the commission was implemented and the rest is history.
 Just Eat is now the new normal in the takeaway market.

 When Amazon launched in 1994, it began the wave of online sales and retailers.
 Alibaba came to the market in 1999, at which point Amazon was already turning over $2bn per year.
 Online retailing is a fierce market and despite having a strong base in Asia, Alibaba has done a good job of spotting the gaps left by competitors and filling them.

 Alibaba has a distinct advantage over companies such as Amazon, as they are situated geographically close to where much of the manufacturing world is based.
 Alibaba moved into the B2B market back in 2014, enabling Chinese manufacturers to sell products directly around the world.

-Professional services - Services such as accounting and legal remain largely untouched, expensive and slow.
+- Professional services - Services such as accounting and legal remain largely untouched, expensive and slow.
 It is likely that we will see a digital service implemented somewhere down the line, allowing consumers and businesses to get accurate and swift advice, and services in a similar way that Purple Bricks has shaken up the estate agency market.

 You can bet they will.
 We're seeing it already with the large players such as Amazon, Google and others buying out the competition for eye-watering amounts.
-Facebook paid $19bn in 2014 for WhatsApp, which had been swallowing user messenger market share, in an attempt to prevent a new platform developing and toppling Facebook.
+Facebook paid $19bn in 2014 for WhatsApp, which had been swallowing user messenger market share, in an attempt to prevent a new platform from developing and toppling Facebook.

 As the tech giants get into bed with each other more frequently, it will become much more difficult for entrants to the market to add as much value as the veteran providers.